greenrobotllc/codefrog-help/help/mas/accessibility.md

 The scanner reports contrast ratios for all text elements:

-- **AA Standard:** 4.5:1 for normal text, 3:1 for large text
+- **WCAG AA Standard:** 4.5:1 for normal text, 3:1 for large text
-- **AAA Standard:** 7:1 for normal text, 4.5:1 for large text
+- **WCAG AAA Standard:** 7:1 for normal text, 4.5:1 for large text

 Results show:
-- ✅ Pass: Meets or exceeds AA standards
+- ✅ Pass: Meets or exceeds WCAG AA standards
 - ⚠️ Warning: Close to threshold, consider improving
-- ❌ Fail: Below AA standards, must be fixed
+- ❌ Fail: Below WCAG AA standards, must be fixed

+CodeFrog tests for both AA and AAA contrast requirements.
+The WCAG rating in your results shows which level your page passes.

 ### Keyboard Navigation